Degree: Bachelor of Arts (BA)

 Program Overview

-The BA in Astronomy provides a theoretical foundation and practical experience in the field of astronomy.
+The Bachelor of Arts in Astronomy provides a theoretical foundation and practical experience in the field of astronomy.
 The program offers flexible coursework in astronomy, math, and physics that helps to facilitate double or secondary majors.
 Students develop skills in data analysis, computational methods, and science communication.
 This program prepares students for study in astronomy at the graduate level.
 The program is also good preparation for careers in data science, science education, public outreach, and related fields.

 Undergraduate Policies

-For undergraduate policies and procedures, please review the Office of Undergraduate Studies section of the General Bulletin.
+For undergraduate policies and procedures, please review the Undergraduate Academics section of the General Bulletin.

 Accelerated Master's Programs

 Undergraduate students may participate in accelerated programs toward graduate or professional degrees.
-For more information and details of the policies and procedures related to accelerated studies, please visit the Office of Undergraduate Studies section of the General Bulletin.
+For more information and details of the policies and procedures related to accelerated studies, please visit the Undergraduate Academics section of the General Bulletin.

 Program Requirements

-Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the general requirements of the College of Arts and Sciences.
-Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the latter set of requirements.
+Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the Unified General Education Requirements.
+Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the school-specific requirements associated with this major.

-Course List Code | Title | Hours |
+Course List Code | Title | Credit Hours |

 | Stars and Planets | |